mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 ## Rotating the log file

 MariaDB MaxScale logs messages to a log file in the log directory of MariaDB MaxScale.
 As the log file grows continuously, it is recommended to periodically rotate it.
-When rotated, the current log file will be closed and a new one with a new name opened.
-The log file name contain a sequence number, which is incremented each time the log is rotated.
+When rotated, the current log file will be closed and a new one with the *same* name opened.

+To retain the ealier log entries, you need to first rename the log file and then instruct MaxScale to rotate it.

+    $ mv maxscale.log maxscale1.log
+    $ # MaxScale continues to write to maxscale1.log
+    $ kill -SIGUSR1 <maxscale-pid>
+    $ # MaxScale closes the file (i.e. maxscale1.log) and reopens maxscale.log

 There are two ways for rotating the log - *flush log maxscale* and *flush logs* - and the result is identical.
 The two alternatives are due to historical reasons; earlier MariaDB MaxScale had several different log files.